Enterprise-Neurosystem/Enterprise-Neurosystem/README.md

 # About
 AI and ML are areas of intense focus and experimentation across a wide range of industries, functional disciplines and operational scale.
-Yet the concrete expression of the work tends to be extremely organization and/or function-specific, as models are typically trained on relatively narrow and proprietary datasets.
+Yet the concrete expression of the work tends to be extremely organization and/or function-specific, as AI models are typically trained on relatively narrow and proprietary datasets.

 We see a need for an open source community effort to: